-If you are an executive, director or senior manager and want to bring a claim against your employer for unfair or wrongful dismissal, we have the experience to help.
+If you are an employee, senior executive, director or senior manager and want to bring a claim against your employer for unfair or wrongful dismissal, we have the experience to help.

 Before talking about our prices, we thought you might like to understand in a little more detail what is typically involved, how long it might take and how we can help you.